kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Kuhn and paradigm shifts

 Sol racked his brain for more ideas when he suddenly stumbled upon the half-remembered phrase [paradigm shift](https://www.lexico.com/definition/paradigm_shift) coined by [Thomas Kuhn](https://en.wikipedia.org/wiki/Thomas_Kuhn)---another celebrated philosopher of science---and popularized in his enduring tome, [_The Structure of Scientific Revolutions_](https://www.amazon.com/Structure-Scientific-Revolutions-50th-Anniversary/dp/0226458121/) [@kuhn2012].
-Kuhn held that Science did not evolve smoothly, but every so often experienced seismic corrections or radical changes of perspective that led to new theories that predicted the world much better than before.
+Kuhn held that science did not evolve smoothly, but every so often experienced seismic corrections or radical changes of perspective that led to new theories that predicted the world much better than before.
 But how in heaven was he to squeeze all that into a logo?
 And wouldn't that narrow it to the philosophy of science rather than to all of philosophy?
 Sol rued that he had entered another [cul-de-sac](https://www.merriam-webster.com/dictionary/cul-de-sac) on the road to a viable design.

 ### The dream

 It was now two weeks since he had been commissioned to work on the logo, and Sol did not have even a single draft design to show for that time.
 He feared that he was losing his famed mojo that had landed a winner with each project.
-Weary and teary after much squinting at screens and books, exhausted in body and mind, and a little apprehensive, he fell into a deep but refreshing sleep.
+Weary and teary after much squinting at screens and books, exhausted in body and mind, and a little apprehensive, he fell into a deep and refreshing sleep.

 When he awoke, Sol had a clear recollection of a dream---or was it a reverie---in which he had met a man who had mouthed something that sounded foreign, but he was hard pressed to identify what pearls of wisdom had been uttered.